israel-dryer/ttkbootstrap/docs/gallery/back_me_up.rst

     :collapsible frames: ``secondary.TButton``
     :separators: ``secondary.Horizontal.TSeparator``
     :progress bar: ``success.Horizontal.TProgressbar``
+    :properties, stop, add-to-backup buttons: ``Link.TButton``
-    :file open button: ``secondary.TLabel``
+    :file open button: ``secondary.Link.TButton``

 There are a few buttons in the collapsible frames on the left-hand side: "properties", "add to backup", "stop".
-Instead of using a button style, I applied the ``primary.TLabel`` style to these buttons.
-This has the effect of giving the label a white background and primary color foreground, and there are no hover effects.
-I could have also created a custom button style by subclassing the existing ``TButton``.

 There are two custom styles which are subclassed from ``TFrame`` and ``TLabel``.
 I used the **inputbg** color from the ``Style.colors`` property and applied this style to the left panel, and the logo image background.